mhhollomon/codevamping-blog/content/article/dns-nirvana/index.md

 gateways will mark the message as spam.
 Or at the very least, the message will be marked as "via" the true sending domain as you can see below.

-{{<resource_figure "redeploy-email.png">}}
+{{<resource_figure "bad-email.png">}}

 My outgoing email is handled by [SendGrid](https://sendgrid.com/).
-After the reading I knew that I needed to add a TXT record that looked something
+After all the reading I knew that I needed to add a SPF/TXT record that looked something
 like:

 ```txt